photoprism/photoprism-docs/docs/funding.md

 Your continuous support helps...

-* to pay for hosting, hardware and external services like satellite maps
+* to pay for operating expenses and external services like satellite maps
 * developing new features, and keeping them free for everyone 🌈

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.